juxor/afaq/markdown/biblio.md

 **For a New Liberty**, MacMillan, New York, 1973.

-_"Praxeology: The Methodology of Austrian Economics"_ in **The Foundation of Modern Austrian Economics**, pp. 19-39, Dolan, Edwin G. (Ed.), Sheed & Ward, Inc., Kansas, 1976.
+_"Praxeology: The Methodology of Austrian Economics"_ in **The Foundation of Modern Austrian Economics**, pp. 19-39, Dolan, Edwin G. (ed.), Sheed & Ward, Inc., Kansas, 1976.

 **Egalitarianism as a Revolt against Nature and Other Essays**, Libertarian Press Review, 1974.

-_"Nations by Consent: Decomposing the Nation-State,"_ in **Secession, State and Liberty**, David Gordon (Ed.), Transaction Publishers, New Brunswick, 1998.
+_"Nations by Consent: Decomposing the Nation-State,"_ in **Secession, State and Liberty**, David Gordon (ed.), Transaction Publishers, New Brunswick, 1998.

 **Power and Market**, Institute for Humane Studies, Menlo Park, 1970.